peakstoneuk/peakstoneuk.github.io/_posts/2017-04-30-upgrading-to-bootstrap-4-in-laravel-spark.markdown

 	        </div>
 	    </div>
 	</spark-update-extra-billing-information>

 It's worth noting here as well, that Cards now change the colour of everything within the Card.
-Previously specifying `panel-danger` would only change the panel header.
-With cards specifying `card-danger` will change the card header and body.
+Previously specifying `panel-danger` would only change the panel header and border colours.
+With cards, specifying `card-danger` will change the card header and body.
 If you want to revert back to a more panel like setup, below is the SASS that I used to accomplish this, you may need to modifying it to suit your needs.
+I simply placed this within my `app.scss` file under the last _@import_.

 	.card.card-primary,
 	.card.card-success,